-I, being a dairy free food blogger, wasn’t going to include dairy, so I opted for some avocados and olive oil to give a rich and creamy feel to this dressing.
+To keep this vegan green goddess dressing dairy free, I opted for some avocados and olive oil to give it a rich and creamy feel and incredible flavor.

+First, you may be wondering, what does green goddess dressing taste like?
 Literal heaven.
 Ok, maybe not literal heaven, but it’s pretty close.
 It’s rich and creamy thanks to the avocado, but won’t make you feel weighed down because it’s dairy free.

 How to make green goddess dressing

-- 2 green onions, chopped (white part included for a stronger flavor)
+- 2 green onions chopped (white part included for a stronger flavor)

-- 1/3 cup cilantro, chopped
+- ½ cup cilantro chopped

-- 1/3 cup parsley, chopped
+- ½ cup parsley chopped

 - 1 large clove garlic

-- 1/2 tsp sea salt (more to taste)
+- ½ tsp sea salt

-- 1/2 tsp black pepper
+- ½ tsp black pepper

-- 2 tbsp olive oil
+- ¼ cup olive oil

-- 1 tbsp apple cider vinegar (or more to taste)
+- 1 tbsp apple cider vinegar or more to taste